 Demanding a lot of great strength from the pectoralis minor muscle can potentially lead to symptoms.
 We see this in strength athletes or boxers, for example.
 Symptoms that occur with complaints of the musculus pectoralis minor are pain in the chest and pain at the level of the front of the shoulder.
-Furthermore, you may have difficulty lifting the arm and a change in posture may occur.
+Furthermore, you may have difficulty lifting the arm and change in posture may occur.

 The pectoralis minor muscle has its origin at the 3rd, 4th and 5th ribs.
 The muscle runs from there to the raven beak protrusion (processus coracoideus), which is part of the scapula.
 This muscle can pull the scapula down (depression), pull it forward (protraction), rotate it inward (endorotation) and can help with breathing.
 As you can see, this muscle mainly has functions related to the shoulder girdle.
 Here it has mainly and stabilizing function.

-Symptoms that occur with this complaint are pain in the chest, pain at the front of the shoulder and pain between the shoulder blades.
+Symptoms that occur with this complaint are pain in the chest, pain in the front of the shoulder and pain between the shoulder blades.
 There can also be a different position of the shoulder because the pectoralis minor muscle can pull the shoulder forward (protraction).
 Also, the inside of the shoulder blade can be pulled up (winging).
 It is common for people with complaints of the pectoralis minor muscle to have difficulty lifting the arm.

 Recognizing problems at the pectoralis minor muscle can be difficult.
 This is because it is often perceived as a problem of the pectoralis major muscle.
 Through the interview and examination, the physical therapist is able to identify problems of the pectoralis minor muscle.
 In addition, an ultrasound can help determine any damage to the tendon.